A. C. Bhaktivedanta Swami Prabhupada: Great Britain and Europe

-In August 1969, Harrison produced a single of the Hare Krishna mantra, sung by the London disciples, and released it on Apple Records.
 For the recording, the disciples called themselves "The Radha Krishna Temple".
 Harrison told a press conference convened by Apple that the Hare Krishna mantra was not a pop song but an ancient mantra that awakened spiritual bliss in the hearts of people listening to and repeating it.
 Seventy thousand copies of the record sold on the first day.
 It rose to number 11 on the British charts, and Prabhupada's students performed live four times on the BBC's popular TV show Top of the Pops.
 The record was also a success in Germany, Holland, France, Sweden, Yugoslavia, and Czechoslovakia (as well as South Africa and Japan), and so the group was invited to perform in a number of European countries.The next year, 1970, Harrison produced with Prabhupada's disciples another hit single, "Govinda", and in May 1971 the album The Radha Krishna Temple.
 Also in 1970, Harrison sponsored the publishing of the first volume of Prabhupada's book Kṛṣṇa, the Supreme Personality of Godhead, which related the activities of Krishna's life as told in the tenth canto of the Srimad-Bhagavatam.
 In 1973 Harrison donated a seventeen-acre estate known as Piggots Manor, fifteen miles northwest of London.
 The Hare Krishna devotees converted this into a rural temple-ashram and renamed it Bhaktivedanta Manor in Prabhupada's honor.

 Prabhupada and devotees outside Schloss Rettershof, Frankfurt (1974).

 Once Prabhupada's disciples had made a start in England, over the years Prabhupada visited England many times and from there traveled to Germany, France, Italy, Sweden, Switzerland, and the Netherlands, leading kirtans, installing forms of Krishna in ISKCON temples, meeting religious and intellectual leaders and others keen to meet him, and guiding and encouraging his disciples.
 (Note: Prabhupada's travels to and from Europe and his programs there are described in Srila Prabhupada-lilamrita, volumes 4 and 5.)